-Who Owns Murata Manufacturing Company?
+Who owns Murata Manufacturing Company?

 Who Founded Murata Manufacturing?

-- Founded as a personal venture by Akira Murata in October 1944.
+- Founded by Akira Murata in 1944

 Murata Manufacturing SWOT Analysis